History of media studies

 Media studies encompasses the academic investigation of the mass media from perspectives such as sociology, psychology, history, semiotics, and critical discourse analysis.
-The purpose of media studies is to determine how media affects society.
+The purpose of media studies is to determine how media affect society.

 Media studies in the United States is also known as Mass Communication, Communication Studies, Media Ecology.

 Chicago School

 Though not yet named as such, media studies' roots are in the Chicago School and thinkers such as John Dewey, Charles Cooley and George Mead.
 These authors saw American society on the cusp of positive social change toward pure democracy.
 Mead argued that for an ideal society to exist, a form of communication must be developed to allow the unique individual to appreciate the attitudes, viewpoints and positions of others unlike himself, and allow him to be understood by others as well.
 Mead believed that this "new media" would allow humans to empathize with others, and therefore moves toward an "ideal of human society."
 Where Mead sees an ideal society, Dewey names it the "Great Community," and further asserts the assumption that humans are intelligent enough for self-government, and that that knowledge is "a function of association and communication."
 Similarly, Cooley asserts that political communication makes public opinion possible, which in turn promotes democracy.
 Each of these authors represent the Chicago School's attention to electronic communication as a facilitator of democracy, its faith in the informed electorate, and its focus on the individual as opposed to the mass.